UN watchdog says North Korea is boosting nuclear weapons capacity

 Sign up now: Get insights on Asia's fast-moving developments

-SEOUL, April 15 - North Korea has made "very serious" advances in its abilities to turn out nuclear weapons, with the probable addition of a new uranium enrichment facility, as it stepped up activity at a key complex, IAEA chief Rafael Grossi said on Wednesday.
+SEOUL – North Korea has made “very serious” advances in its abilities to turn out nuclear weapons, with the probable addition of a new uranium enrichment facility as it steps up activity at a key complex, said Mr Rafael Grossi, the head of the International Atomic Energy Agency (IAEA), on April 15.

-Enriching uranium can provide an alternative, and experts say, a more effective, path to acquiring weapons-grade material in addition to reprocessing spent plutonium extracted from a nuclear reactor.
+Experts say enriching uranium can provide an alternative and more effective path to acquiring weapons-grade material, in addition to reprocessing spent plutonium extracted from a nuclear reactor.

 North Korea’s nuclear programme was estimated at a few dozen warheads, he told a news conference, citing signs of activity such as the operation of a light water reactor and activation of other facilities besides Yongbyon.